-Unless you’ve been hiding under a rock for a bit (and even then, the news would probably still reach you), you know that GDPR (EU General Data Protection Regulation) is now in effect.
-In a nutshell, the regulation gives EU citizens control over personal data that is collected by the websites and services they interact with.
+Unless you’ve been hiding under a rock for a bit (and even then, the news would probably still reach you), you know that GDPR (EU General Data Protection Regulation) is well and truly in effect.
+The regulation gives EU citizens control over personal data collected by the websites and services they interact with.

 The internet has been in a mad scramble as companies send out masses of email notices and are changing privacy policies at near lightspeed.
 But if you haven’t gotten around to dealing with the issue just yet – it’s okay.
 We have your back!

-Below are 8 helpful resources you can use to bring yourself up to speed and get your site into compliance.
+Below are eight helpful resources you can use to bring yourself up to speed and get your site into compliance.